banzaicloud/koperator-docs/docs/cruisecontroloperation.md

   retryCount: 0
 ```

-The `status.currentTask` describes the Cruise Control task.
+- The `status.currentTask` describes the Cruise Control task.
-The `httpRequest` field contains the whole POST HTTP request that has been executed.
+- The `httpRequest` field contains the whole POST HTTP request that has been executed.
-The `id` is the Cruise Control task identifier number.
+- The `id` is the Cruise Control task identifier number.
-The `state` shows the progress of the add_broker request.
+- The `state` shows the progress of the request.
-The `summary` is Cruise Control's optimization proposal.
+- The `summary` is Cruise Control's optimization proposal.
 It shows the scope of the changes that Cruise Control will apply through the operation.
-When a task execution is completed with error and there are re-executions the `retryCount` shows the number of retries.
-In this case the history of the failed tasks are visible with their error messages in the `status.failedTask` field.
+- The `retryCount` field shows the number of retries when a task has failed and `cruiseControlOperation.spec.errorPolicy` is set to `retry`.
+In this case, the `status.failedTask` field shows the history of the failed tasks (including their error messages).
-You can also find information on the fields [here](https://github.com/banzaicloud/koperator/blob/master/api/v1alpha1/cruisecontroloperation_types.go)
+For further information on the fields, see the [source code](https://github.com/banzaicloud/koperator/blob/master/api/v1alpha1/cruisecontroloperation_types.go).

-## How can we have control over the created CruiseControlOperation?
+## Control the created CruiseControlOperation {#control-cruisecontroloperation}

+### Stop a task

-- The task execution can be stopped gracefully when the `CruiseControlOperation` is deleted.
+The task execution can be stopped gracefully when the `CruiseControlOperation` is deleted.
 In this case the corresponding `cruiseControlState` or the `cruiseControlVolumeState` will transition to `Graceful*Succeeded`.

+### Handle failed tasks

-- `cruiseControlOperation.spec.errorPolicy` defines how the failed Cruise Control task should be handled.
-When the `errorPolicy` is `retry`, Koperator re-executes the failed task every `30s`.
-When it is `ignore`, Koperator handles the failed task as completed thus the `cruiseControlState` or the `cruiseControlVolumeState` will transition to `Graceful*Succeeded`.
+`cruiseControlOperation.spec.errorPolicy` defines how the failed Cruise Control task should be handled.
+When the `errorPolicy` is set to `retry`, Koperator re-executes the failed task every 30 seconds.
+When it is set to `ignore`, Koperator treats the failed task as completed, thus the `cruiseControlState` or the `cruiseControlVolumeState` transitions to `Graceful*Succeeded`.

+### Pause a task

-- When there is a Cruise Control task which can not be completed without an error and the `cruiseControlOperation.spec.errorPolicy` is `retry`, Koperator will re-execute the task until it is succeeded.
-This automatic re-execution can be paused with a label on the corresponding `CruiseControlOperation` custom resource (check the example below setting the label `pause` to the value `true`).
+When there is a Cruise Control task which can not be completed without an error and the `cruiseControlOperation.spec.errorPolicy` is set to `retry`, Koperator will re-execute the task until it succeeds.
+You can pause automatic re-execution by adding the following label on the corresponding `CruiseControlOperation` custom resource.
+For details see [this example](#example-pause).
+To continue the task, remove the label (or set to any other value than `true`).

-When the `pause` label is not set to `true` or the label is removed, the re-execution will be continued.
-Pausing can be useful when the reason of the error cannot be fixed any time soon but you want to retry the operation later when the problem is resolved.
+Pausing is useful when the reason of the error can not be fixed any time soon but you want to retry the operation later when the problem is resolved.

-A paused `CruiseControlOperation` will not be considered as a choice when selecting operation for execution.
-It means when a new `CruiseControlOperation` with same operation (`status.currentTask.operation`) type is created the new one will be executed and the paused one will be skipped.
+A paused `CruiseControlOperation` tasks are ignored when selecting operations for execution: when a new `CruiseControlOperation` with the same operation type (`status.currentTask.operation`) is created, the new one is executed and the paused one is skipped.

 ```yaml
 kind: CruiseControlOperation